caisa-lab/style-transfer-chatbots/README.md

+# Stylistic paraphrasing for appropriate chatbot style

-# Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020)
+This is a fork of [Kalpesh Krishna's repository](https://github.com/martiansideofthemoon/style-transfer-paraphrase): Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020).

-This is a fork of [Kalpesh Krishna's repository](https://github.com/martiansideofthemoon/style-transfer-paraphrase)
+It has been adapted for paraphrasing various other styles with a focus on using it in a chatbot environment.

+The original readme starts below.

 This is the official repository accompanying the EMNLP 2020 long paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
 This repository contains the accompanying dataset and codebase.